rampemus/weatherapp/README.md

 ## Installation

-Since there is no docker setup running in dev mode needs some installation.
+Since there is no docker setup in my solution, running in dev mode needs some installation...
 For both frontend and backend run:

 `npm install`